 The platform uses the popular BMC controller from Aspeed – AST2600.
 It implements a network port for OOB management, a VGA controller, and a serial port.

 Remote management capabilities are standard for this class of devices.
 Through a dedicated network port, you can have full access to the device, including BIOS settings and the operating system desktop (if an external graphics adapter is not used to display it).
-Built-in tools allow you to monitor readings from hardware sensors, conduct inventory, send notifications, view a list of events, integrate into the monitoring system via SNMP, and update BMC and BIOS firmware.
-There is a function to limit power consumption, which may be important for large installations.
-Of course, they did not forget about access control and separation of rights.
+Built-in tools allow you to monitor hardware sensor readings, conduct inventory, send notifications, view the event log, integrate into the monitoring system via SNMP, and update BMC and BIOS firmware.
+A power consumption limitation function is provided, which may be important for large installations.
+Of course, access control and rights differentiation were not forgotten either.

-The BIOS was pleased with the iRU company logo when loading.
+The BIOS was pleased with the iRU company logo during boot.
 Well, in fact, its functions and capabilities are standard for AMI solutions.
-In particular, this is support for the UEFI interface, including loading from devices and the network, a built-in console, and management of RAID and network adapter settings.
+In particular, this is support for the UEFI interface, including booting from devices and the network, a built-in console, and management of RAID- and network adapter settings.

 The equipment is assembled in Russia.
-This makes it possible to ensure both the availability of standard configurations and to quickly change them to meet customer requirements.
-All servers undergo quality control, including testing under load, which leads to a reduction in warranty claims.
+This allows us to ensure both the availability of standard configurations and to quickly change them to meet customer requirements.
+Quality control is carried out for all servers, including load testing, which leads to a reduction in warranty claims.

 The company supplies servers through a partner network.
-The equipment is provided with a standard three-year warranty.
-If necessary, you can order its extension up to five years, as well as purchase OnSite and NBD packages.
+A standard three-year warranty is provided on the equipment.
+If necessary, you can order an extension to five years, as well as purchase OnSite and NBD packages.

 The equipment is provided with the necessary certificates, which is important for certain categories of customers.

-The manufacturer provides technical support, including providing updates to BIOS and BMC firmware.
+The manufacturer provides technical support, including providing BIOS and BMC firmware updates.

 <b>Conclusion</b>

-The iRU Rock G2212IG4 server is interesting primarily for its versatility – the configuration of the solution can be adapted to any range of tasks – from file storage and virtualization to working with neural networks and AI applications.
-Almost every item of technical specifications can vary in a wide range – processors, RAM, disk subsystem, expansion and communication cards.
-And here, the Russian assembly is of great importance, allowing you to implement all these options in practice quickly and with a guarantee.
+The iRU Rock G2212IG4 server is interesting primarily for its versatility – the solution configuration can be customized for any range of tasks – from file storage and virtualization to working with neural networks and AI applications.
+Almost every item of technical specifications can vary within a wide range – processors, RAM, disk subsystem, expansion cards and communications.
+And here, the Russian assembly is of particular importance, allowing you to implement all these options in practice quickly and with a guarantee.

 Now on home